 Add the cinnamon in too (another super food!) and mix it all up.

 Now serve it!
 And top with toasted pecans and honey.

-If you prefer agave or maple syrup, you can use those, too, but this breakfast quinoa does need a little bit of sweetness (the blackberries are more tart than sweet, after all).
+If you prefer agave or maple syrup, you can use those, too, but this breakfast quinoa does need a little bit of sweetness (blackberries are often more tart than sweet, after all).

 This is a really, really good hearty and filling breakfast.
 And much more satisfying than a simple bowl of cereal.

 You can keep leftovers in the fridge (you’ll have plenty!) and have breakfast instantly ready each morning.
 And this breakfast quinoa is delicious served both cold and hot.
 At first I was wary about heating up the blackberries, but I actually loved them warm.